-- Enter the Loadcase name as Stage 3: 120 to 180 Days and select OK - In the Treeview right-click Stage 3: 120 to 180 Days and select Set Active

-- In the graphics window select the third stage of the tower. - With the third stage selected, assign the activation attribute Activate from the Activate from the Ioadcase Stage 3: 120 to 180 Days
+- Enter the Loadcase name as Stage 3: 120 to 180 Days and select OK - In the 🕒 Treeview right-click Stage 3: 120 to 180 Days and select Set Active - In the graphics window select the third stage of the tower. - With the third stage selected, assign the activation attribute Activate from the Treeview, ensuring that it is assigned to loadcase Stage 3: 120 to 180 Days

-- In the 🕒 Treeview right-click Stage 3: 120 to 180 Days and, from the Controls menu item, select the Nonlinear & Transient menu option. - On the Nonlinear & Transient dialog select the Nonlinear option in the top-left hand corner and leave the incrementation type as Manual - Select the Time domain option and select a Viscous time domain.
+- In the Controls Treeview right-click Stage 3: 120 to 180 Days and, from the Controls menu item, select the Nonlinear & Transient menu option. - On the Nonlinear & Transient dialog select the Nonlinear option in the top-left hand corner and leave the incrementation type as Manual - Select the Time domain option and select a Viscous time domain.
 Enter the initial time step as 4, the total response time as 180 and the maximum number of time steps as 15. - Ensure Same as previous loadcase is selected for the Incremental LUSAS file output. - Press OK to return to the Modeller working window.